liviucotfas/ase-web-and-cloud-applications-security/11 - Vulnerabilities - CORS (Cross-Origin Resource Sharing).md

     Access Token: BKBEHGIE87274234293
     ```
 ##  5. <a name='Step2-CreatethesecondapplicationthatisvulnerabletoXSS'></a>Step 2 - Create the second application (that is vulnerable to XSS)
-1. Create an application including a View that contains the following JavaScript code (let's suppose that it is there due to an **XSS** attack).
+1. Create an application including a page (`html`, `Razor`, etc.) that contains the following JavaScript code (let's suppose that it is there due to an **XSS** attack).
 Note: Don't forget to update the port.

     ```
     fetch('https://localhost:7093/APITokens', { credentials: "include" })